ikhnaton/graphql-simple-cache/README.md

 const myResult = await cache.load({
         options: <object containing the keys for your data retrieval call, this will be used as the key for the cache>,
         excludeKeys: <optional: items contained in your options object that you may want excluded from your cache key>,
+        altKey: <optional: key to bbe used instead of data contained in options object>,
         loader: <function that you keys will be passed to in order to invoke your data retrieval>,
         expiry: <optional: time in milliseconds before the cache data expires and the loader must be invoked again to get fresh data.>
     });